jmichaelgilbert/coursera/data_science/getting_cleaning_data/CodeBook.md

 2. The `gcd.comb` dataset is grouped by `subject_lab` then by `activity_name`.
 3. The mean of each feature within each group is calculated.
 4. The result is stored as an object named `gcd.tidy` which contains `180` records across `82` features.
+5. The `gcd.tidy` object is exported to the current working directory as a text file named `gcd_tidy.txt`.

 This satisfies the second part of the modeling problem.